You are here

 - First-semester first-year students: First-year students may apply at the end of their first semester but must have a GPA of at least 3.0.

-- Second-semester sophomores: If you apply to transfer as a second-semester sophomore, you must submit documentation that you have been accepted into an Arts & Sciences major.
-Rising juniors who are not ready to enter an A&S major will be denied.
+- Second-semester sophomores and juniors: If you apply to transfer as a second-semester sophomore or junior, you must submit documentation that you have been accepted into an Arts & Sciences major.
+Rising juniors or current juniors who are not ready to enter an A&S major will be denied.

 - External transfers to one of Cornell's other colleges/schools may only apply at the end of their second Cornell semester.